Tetrathlon

 A tetrathlon (from the numerical prefix "tetra-" meaning four) is a team competition organized by Pony Clubs for its members.
 It is a variant of the modern pentathlon, without fencing.
-Thus it comprises the four disciplines of shooting, swimming, riding, and running.
+Thus, it comprises the four disciplines of shooting, swimming, riding, and running.

 Ideally, teams consist of four members from one pony club competing against several teams from rival clubs.
 Competitions are usually held over two days during the summer months.
 It is recommended that one skill and one endurance phase is completed on each day.
 For example, shooting and swimming will be on the first day, riding and running on the second.
 The competitions are organized using many volunteers and a few paid professionals.
-The United States Pony Clubs is a non-profit organization and the competitions are often hosted and subsidized by sponsors of the host club, local farmers, land owners, and parents.
+The United States Pony Clubs is a non-profit organization, and the competitions are often hosted and subsidized by sponsors of the host club, local farmers, landowners, and parents.

 There are three age categories, known as minimus, (8 to 11), junior (12 to 14) and senior (15 to 21).
 Boys and girls compete together.
 There is no minimum qualification standard to compete, but contests are only open to active pony club members (in the US this means those who have attended at least three rallies that year).

 At the end of the games, rosettes are awarded to the top scores in each discipline, for the highest overall scores, and for the best team performances in each of the age and sex categories.

 Disciplines

 Swimming

 Competitors are required to swim freestyle a distance appropriate for their age and the level at which they are competing.
 Swimming is scored on a grid of age, level and time.
 Competitors have to swim for 2 or 3 minutes depending on their age, in the United Kingdom.
 In the United States, competitors swim 50 yards/meters, 100 yards/meters, or 200 yards/meters depending on their age and/or division of competition.
 Swimming is usually the first sport that takes place in a tetrathlon because it makes the participants the most tired, due to the amount of force that the participants have to exert while swimming.